-The dependant's proportion is shown as $N^{4}$ for "Mandatory?".
-This need only be recorded for joint life annuities - see section 5.45.
+The dependant's proportion is shown as N^{} for "Mandatory?".
+This need only be recorded for joint life annuities - see section 5.44.

-The Dates of Claim are shown as N\ for "Mandatory?"; however at least one of these must be supplied.
-The date of the claim event (death or diagnosis) is the preferred field.
+The Dates of Claim are shown as N for "Mandatory?"; however at least one of these four dates must be supplied for assurances and at least one of date of death or date of notification must be supplied for annuities.
+The date of the claim event (death or diagnosis) is the preferred field for both assurances and annuities.